 The frame of the door should be securely attached to the wall and show no signs of damage or distortion.
 A weakened or damaged frame may fail to hold the door in place under the intense heat of a fire.

-Door hardware includes all the operating parts of the door, such as the hinges, handles, latches, and door closer.
+Door hardware includes all the operating parts of the door, such as the hinges, handles, latches, and door closers.
 These should all be in good working order and show no signs of damage or excessive wear.
 Failure of any component can lead to the door not operating as intended, potentially leaving it open and ineffective during a fire.

 These seals expand when exposed to heat, helping to contain fire and smoke.
 They should be intact and correctly installed.
 Damaged or poorly fitted seals may not expand as required, allowing smoke and fire to spread through gaps around the door.